AnonymousWorks/OPERA/readme.md

 Each project directory includes the following items:
 * **migrate**: It includes the source code for collected test inputs from DL libraries and converts them into DL models for testing DL compilers.
 * **data**: the collected test inputs from DL libraries and equipped test inputs from DL compilers for test prioritization
-* **TCP**: the test prioritization strategy of OPERA for rank all migrated test inputs
+* **TCP**: the test prioritization strategy of OPERA for ranking all migrated test inputs
 * **fuzz**: script for running the collected test inputs to detect bugs in DL compilers